ilanschnell/bitarray/doc/free_threading.rst

 Bitarray (as of version 3.10.0) supports free-threaded CPython 3.14 and later.
-On a Python interpreter configured using ``--disable-gil``, importing :mod:`bitarray` does not enable the global interpreter lock (GIL).
+On a Python interpreter configured using ``--disable-gil``, importing `bitarray` does not enable the global interpreter lock (GIL).

 Free-threading support is classified as beta.
 The regular test suite and a separate set of concurrent stress tests are used to exercise the extension